elizabethmcd/EBPR-MAGs/README.md

 done
 ```

 Note,this command assumes you have at the very least 14 CPUs and 64 GB of memory.
 In reality you want more than these parameters so you don't bog down your system.
 Technically, this can be run on one of the high memory nodes on CHTC, but that requires them manually submitting jobs.
+This step can also be ran with the QC step with `fastp` on CHTC with `QC-and-sort.sub` to only get back the non-rRNA filtered reads for mapping purposes.

 #### Competitively map Reads to Bins